Cambridge-ICCS/FTorch/examples/n_c_and_cpp/README.md

     make

 This will build the separate examples.
-Next, from this directory, you need to run the python code to generate the saved model:
+Next, from this directory, you need to run the Python code to generate the saved model:

     python3 ../pt2ts.py